doher/modal-window/README.md

-# modal-window
+# modal-box
-how to - css/js modal
+how to - css / js modal